AI use in award entries – research by The Independent Awards Standards Council

 “The way things were constructed.
 It is always easy to spot PRs doing entries (all smoke and mirrors) and founders often miss important things out which are there really.
 There is something slick about the AI generated ones that you can kind of spot.”

 But do they care?
 The answer here is more inconsistent.
-When a judge spots an AI-generated entry, even if they do not overtly mark down an entry due to the rules, judges are torn on whether to mark the entry down or not anyway (50% would deliberately mark clearly AI-generated entries down).
+When a judge spots an AI-generated entry, even if they do not overtly mark down an entry due to the rules, judges are torn on whether to mark the entry down or not anyway.
+(50% would deliberately mark down clearly AI-generated entries.)

-It is worth noting that 53.14% of organisers think their judges will mark AI-generated entries down.
-A similar figure, which shows a similar lack of consensus.
+It is worth noting that 53.14% of organisers think their judges will mark down AI-generated entries: a similar figure, which shows a similar lack of consensus.

 The comments suggest that it isn’t the act of using AI that they disapprove of, but the fact that AI often generates worse entries that they don’t enjoy reading and are marked down because they made judges endure the following:

-“Non contextual information that has not been through a once-over by the entering team & replaced. “
+“Non contextual information that has not been through a once-over by the entering team and replaced. “

 “Inconsistency in tone, indicating that different questions had been fed in at different times.“